Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Introduction

-In 1890, Heawood\cite{H1890} pointed out a fatal error in Kempe's proof by constructing a counterexample.
-Nextly, he obtained the five color theorem by Kempe's method: All planar graphs can be normally colored with no more than five colors.
-Kempe admitted Heawood's counterexample, but none of them could correct the error.
-In the following 60 years, Heawood devoted himself exclusively to the research on the four color problem\cite{H1890}.
+In 1890, Heawood \cite{H1890} pointed out a fatal error in Kempe's solution of Four-Color Problem by constructing a counterexample.
+And then, using Kempe's method, Heawood proved Five-Color Theorem: Any planar graph can be properly colored with five colors.
+Kempe admitted the error indicated by Heawood.
+Meanwhile, he claimed he was not able to correct it.
+However, Heawood deeply devoted himself to the research of the Four-Color Problem later in the 60 years.

-Another incorrect proof of four color problem\cite{T1880} was given by Tait in 1880.
-His proof was based on the false assumption that each 3-connected planar graph is Hamiltonian, in which an important notion of 3-edge-coloring of a cubic plane graph was introduced.
-After 11 years, Petersen\cite{P1898} pointed out the assumption of Tait's proof was incorrect.
-The 3-edge-coloring of a 3-regular graph is called Tait coloring.
-Tait proved that every 3-regular Hamiltonian graph contains Tait coloring, and thus believed that he had solved the four color problem based on the above false assumption.
-Although his error was found by Petersen\cite{P1898}, the explicit counterexample was not given until 1946\cite{T1946}.
-In 1968, Grinberg obtained a necessary condition for a planar graph to have a Hamiltonian cycle\cite{G1968}.
-The result had been widely used to construct the non-Hamiltonian planar graph.
-It turns out that Tait's work has an important impact on graph theory, particularly for edge coloring.
+Another incorrect proof of Four-Color problem \cite{T1880} was given by Tait in 1880.
+His proof was based on the following assumption: Each 3-connected cubic planar graph was hamiltonian.
+After 11 years, Petersen \cite{P1898} pointed out the assumption of Tait's proof was incorrect.
+A 3-edge-coloring of a 3-regular graph is called a Tait coloring.
+Tait proved that every 3-regular hamiltonian graph admitted a Tait coloring, then he believed that he had done the proof of the Four-Color Problem.
+Although the error in his proof was found by Petersen \cite{P1898}, the counterexample was not given until 1946 \cite{T1946}.
+Then, in 1968, Grinberg obtained a necessary condition for producing many 3-connected non-Hamilton cubic planar graphs.
+Although the proof of Tait was incorrect, his work had had a strong influence on the research of graph theory, especially edge-coloring theory.

-After Heawood's work, the process for solving the four color problem slowed down.
-The subsequent efforts were further deepening, refinement and improvement with Kempe's thought.
-The basic method was the smallest counterexample method, and the basic idea was to \textbf{find unavoidable sets of reducible configurations}.
+In the early 20th century, the process of solving the Four-Color Problem seemed to be stagnant.
+Basically, the proof of Four-Color Conjecture still followed Kempe's theory was continually penetrate, detail and refine.
+The basic method of this proof was so-called smallest counterexample methods and its basic thought was to seek \textbf{unavoidable sets of reducible configurations}.